ucb-bar/chipyard/docs/VLSI/ASAP7-Tutorial.rst

 * ``env.yml``

   * A template file for tool environment configuration.
 Fill in the install and license server paths for your environment.
+For SLICE and BWRC affiliates, example environment configs are found `here <https://github.com/ucb-bar/hammer/tree/master/e2e/env>`__.

 * ``example-vlsi``